Maxi López: Catania

 On 20 January 2010, López transferred to Catania for a €3 million transfer fee, signing a contract lasting until 30 June 2013.
 He made his Serie A debut on 31 January, [24] playing 55 minutes in the match against the Udinese.
 In the next match, away to Lazio (0–1), he scored his first goal and the match-winner for the Rossazzurri.
 On 3 April, he scored his first brace in the Italian top flight during the Sicilian derby against Palermo.
 He closed the season in double figures, scoring 11 goals in 17 appearances and contributed to the safety of the Etnei in Serie A.

 The following season, López scored his first goal in a 2–0 home victory against Cesena on 22 September 2010.
 At the end of the season, he had scored 8 goals in 35 appearances, finishing 12th in the Serie A table with Catania.

 In the 2011–12 season, López scored his first goal on 18 September 2011, converting a penalty against Cesena.
 On 18 December 2011, in the match won 2–0 by Catania against Palermo, he converted his second penalty of the season and was tearfully substituted by Gonzalo Bergessio for a possible farewell before the winter session of the transfer window.

-Loan to A.C.
-Milan
+Loan to AC Milan

-On 27 January 2012, López was officially transferred to A.C.
-Milan in a €1.5 million loan move, with a buying option set at €8 million.
+On 27 January 2012, López was officially transferred to AC Milan in a €1.5 million loan move, with a buying option set at €8 million.
 He signed a contract with Milan until 30 June 2015 to receive €700,000 until the end of the 2011–12 season and €1.5 million per year for the following three seasons.
 He chose the number 21 shirt.

 López scored his first goal as a Milan player on 11 February 2012 in an away game against Udinese, equalising for Milan before going on to assist Stephan El Shaarawy to score the game-winning goal.
 However, at the end of the season, he returned to Catania after Milan opted not to exercise their buying option.